DataBranner/RegexBlaster/README.md

 Outline of game:

  * Computer generates "attack" string; user must supply regex "defense" string to match it.
 Score is calculated only after return is pressed.
+If the defense string is invalid or fails to match the attack, the attack is successful and the user is a step closer to losing the game.

- * Computer also generates "noncombatant" string; matching these invalidates an otherwise successful defense.
+ * Computer also generates "noncombatant" string; matching these invalidates an otherwise successful defense and also brings the user closer to losing the game.

  * Game ends when the "attack" or "noncombatant" window fills with failures.